Biblical Figure

 About Ahab

-Biographically, Ahab was the son of King Omri, one of Israel's most powerful rulers, who established a strong dynasty and moved the capital to Samaria.
-Ahab married Jezebel, the daughter of Ethbaal, king of the Sidonians, which was a politically strategic alliance that also introduced the worship of Baal into Israel.
+Ahab was the son of Omri, a powerful ruler who established a strong dynasty and relocated the capital of Israel to Samaria.
+Ahab's marriage to Jezebel, the daughter of Ethbaal, king of the Sidonians, was a politically strategic alliance that also had significant religious implications.
+This union introduced the worship of Baal into Israel, a move that would have profound consequences for the religious landscape of the kingdom.
+Ahab's early life and ascension to the throne occurred during a period of regional instability, characterized by the growing threat of Assyrian expansion under leaders such as Shalmaneser III.

-Ahab's reign was characterized by military campaigns and political alliances.
-He was involved in the Battle of Qarqar in 853 BCE, where he joined a coalition of kings to resist the expansion of the Assyrian king Shalmaneser III.
-This battle is one of the earliest recorded instances of Israel's involvement in international coalitions, demonstrating Ahab's active role in the geopolitics of the region.
+• One of the most notable events during Ahab's reign was his participation in the Battle of Qarqar in 853 BC.
+Ahab joined a coalition of kings to resist the expansion of Assyrian king Shalmaneser III.
+This battle is significant as it is one of the earliest recorded instances of Israel's involvement in international coalitions, highlighting Ahab's active role in regional geopolitics.

 Explore Ahab in Context